odoo/documentation/content/applications/finance/fiscal_localizations/peru.rst

 clicking on the button Request Cancellation:

 .. image:: peru/peru-cancellation.png
-   :align: center
-   :alt: Request invoice cancellation button
+   :alt: Request invoice cancellation button.

 In order to cancel an invoice, please provide a cancellation Reason.